Nominal Interest Rate

 Important Considerations for Borrowers

-Borrowers should consider the real interest rate they are paying.
-In a high-inflation environment, borrowing at a fixed nominal rate can be advantageous because the real value of the debt decreases over time.
-The borrower pays back the loan with "cheaper" dollars.
+Borrowers should always consider the real interest rate they are paying, rather than just the nominal rate quoted by the lender.
+In a high-inflation environment, borrowing at a fixed nominal rate can be highly advantageous because the real value of the debt decreases over time.
+Effectively, the borrower pays back the loan with "cheaper" dollars that have less purchasing power than the dollars they originally received.
 Conversely, in a deflationary environment, the real burden of debt increases because the money paid back is worth more than the money borrowed.
-This debt-deflation dynamic can be dangerous for borrowers.
+This debt-deflation dynamic can be dangerous for borrowers, as it makes debt harder to service over time.
+Therefore, understanding the expected inflation rate is a critical part of any borrowing decision, as it directly impacts the true economic cost of the loan.

 FAQs